jpgreninger/protocolpp/README.md

 * See www.protocolpp.com for more updates, information and licensing

+* Protocol++® (Protocolpp®) - 5.6.0 Released July 1, 2024
+  * See release notes in paid version
+  * See www.protocolpp.com for further information
+  * Contains two signatures, one for the encrypted file, one found inside the encrypted file for the release.
+Please verify both
+  * XMSS and XMSS^MT: SHA2, SHAKE256, 192 and 256-bit.
+XML and JSON formats (as found in NIST800-208)
+  * LMS-HSS: SHA2, SHAKE256, 192 and 256-bit.
+XML and JSON formats (as found in NIST800-208)
+  * CSNA 1.0 and 2.0 compliance
+  * See the release video

 * Protocolpp® (Protocol++®) - 5.5.1 Released June 7, 2024
   * See release notes in paid version
   * See www.protocolpp.com for further information